“

 BIO

 Neil Caudle is a writer, editor, and graphic designer who served as associate vice chancellor for research at the University of North Carolina at Chapel Hill.
 He is the author of Voices from Home, a novel (Putnam), and he taught fiction writing at North Carolina State University for five years.
 He’s the founding editor of Glimpse, Clemson University’s research magazine, and he’s a past president of the University Research Magazine Association.
 For 15 years he edited Endeavors, UNC’s award-winning research magazine.
-Having enjoyed enough in higher education, he's now writing fiction again.
+These days, he's playing music and writing books.
+His latest, Beamer, is a biography and memoir.

 NONFICTION and EDITORIAL WORK